aai-institute/beyond-jupyter/refactoring-journey/step00-monolithic-notebook/README.md

 keeping track of past results and maintaining a setup that enables us to simultaneously support old and new implementations alike.

-Let's assume that we start with the [Jupyter notebook in this folder](spotify-song-popularity-prediction.ipynb).
+Let's assume that we start with the [Jupyter notebook in this folder](spotify-song-popularity-prediction.ipynb), which we have taken from Kaggle.
 Here are a few limitations, all of which we shall address in our refactoring journey:

 * **The current paradigm is not amenable to experimentation**, as it does not facilitate the execution